 Fujifilm X-Pro 2 Review | Bottom Line

 So do I like this camera?
 You bet.
-I actually like it a lot more than I thought I would.
+I like it a lot more than I thought I would.

 What Other Reviewers Are Saying